d3nzil/gaku/README.md

 ```

 Connect to http://localhost:3000 and you should see Gaku web interface.
 If not see the log output from backend and frontend for any errors.

+### Updating
+**2024-03-10**
+- Added support for Onomatopoeia (sound and other "effects" often found in manga).
+The dictionary currently doesn't support automatically adding of the vocabulary for these.
+After adding the Onomatopoeia dictionary into the `resources` it is necessary to recreate the dictionary from scratch.
+To do so, stop Gaku if it is running.
+Then rename the existing `userdata/dictionary.db` to `userdata/dictionary.db.bak` (just in case there is problem, so you can restore it easily) and start Gaku again.
+It should automatically import all the dictionaries, including the Onomatopoeia.
+To test it, go to the import section of the UI and put `@あっはっはっはっ` (the `@` symbol tells Gaku it's Onomatopoeia) in the vocabulary import text field and click `Generate imports`.
+The card for it should show in a moment.

 ## Note: fsrs mypy error
 Currently the fsrs package is not marked as typed, so mypy fails on it with [import-untyped] error.